Immunization Coverage Reports

 Immunization coverage is the percentage of people who receive one or more vaccines in relation to the overall population.

-Monitoring trends in coverage is important in order to identify the potential for outbreaks of vaccine-preventable diseases.
+Monitoring trends in coverage is important to identify the potential for transmission or outbreaks of vaccine-preventable diseases.
 When coverage rates drop in a population, the chances of a vaccine-preventable disease outbreak occurring in that population increase.

 Coverage is assessed in order to:

-• identify populations (people living in certain communities) that have low vaccine coverage in order to explore reasons for low coverage
+• Identify specific populations (people living in certain communities) that have low vaccine coverage to explore reasons for low coverage and find ways to increase coverage

-Monitoring also helps BCCDC in recommending where public health should allocate its resources, for example, where to improve access to immunization services or public education efforts.
+Monitoring also helps public health in resource allocation - for example, where to improve access to immunization services or public education efforts.

-In BC, immunization coverage is routinely measured for:
+In BC, immunization coverage is routinely measured for uptake of:

-A routine immunization schedule is in place in the BC health care system.
-Through this schedule, infants and toddlers in BC are offered vaccines that protect against many different diseases.
+A routine immunization schedule is in place in BC.
+Through this schedule, infants and children in BC are offered vaccines that protect against many different diseases.

-Most infants and toddlers are immunized either by public health nurses at their local health unit or by their family physicians.
-Immunization records are kept for most children in in the province’s immunization registry, called Panorama.
-Panorama records are used to measure immunization coverage for children living in the Fraser, Interior, Vancouver Island and Northern health authorities.
-Immunization coverage is measured for two-year-olds living in the Vancouver Coastal Health Authority by periodic surveys.
+Most infants and toddlers are immunized either by public health nurses at their local health unit or by their family physicians or nurse practitioner.
+While immunization records for most children in BC are kept in the Provincial Immunization Registry (PIR), some immunizations may be missing if not reported to public health, such as those received outside of BC.
+PIR records are used to measure immunization coverage for children living in Fraser Health, Interior Health, Island Health, and Northern Health.
+In Vancouver Coastal Health, immunization coverage for school-aged children is measured using PIR records, while coverage for early childhood is assessed by periodic surveys.

 Immunization coverage in children

-Infants in BC are currently recommended to receive thirteen doses of seven different vaccines that protect against thirteen diseases: diphtheria, tetanus, pertussis, polio, Haemophilus influenzae type b (Hib), hepatitis B, measles, mumps, rubella, varicella, pneumococcal disease, meningococcal serogroup C disease, and rotavirus.
+Infants in BC are currently recommended to receive seven different vaccines that protect against thirteen diseases prior to their 2nd birthday: diphtheria, tetanus, pertussis, polio, Haemophilus influenzae type b (Hib), hepatitis B, measles, mumps, rubella, varicella, pneumococcal disease, meningococcal serogroup C disease, and rotavirus.
 The routine infant immunization schedule can be found here.

 Immunization coverage report:

-In British Columbia, vaccines are routinely provided to school-age children at school entry (4-6 years of age), Grade 6 and Grade 9.
-The vaccines provided are listed below for each grade.
+In BC, vaccines are routinely provided to children at school entry (4-6 years of age), grade 6 and grade 9.

 Immunization coverage reports: